ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

               {
                   public static void main(String[] args)
                   {
-                      // Your code should use the variables
+                      // Your code should declare the variables
-                      // secondsInDay and secondsInThreeDays
+                      // secondsInDay and secondsInThreeDays and
+                      // initialize or calculate secondsInDay
+                      // and calculate secondsInThreeDays using secondsInDay
-                      // and print out secondsInThreeDays
+                      // and print out secondsInThreeDays.

                   }
               }